Ramsay Bolton by Amok©

 Ramsay, though savage in battle, was never officially taught at arms.
 His tutor in martial prowess was Reek, his serving man, who had never received any sword training himself.
 Ramsay's swordsmanship style is vicious and highly aggressive, wielding his sword as if it were a butcher's cleaver.

 Ramsay is the product of rape between Roose Bolton and a miller's wife.
 While hunting along the Weeping Water, Roose saw the miller's wife and decided to illicitly practice the banned tradition of the first night, wherein a lord had the right to bed the commoner's bride.
 He hanged the miller under a tree for not informing his lord of the new marriage and raped the bride beneath his swaying body.
 A year later the woman arrived at the Dreadfort with the newborn Ramsay.
 Roose nearly killed her and the babe, but when he saw the child had his eyes, the taboo of kinslaying stayed his hand.
 The woman claimed her husband's brother stole the mill and cast her out.
 Angered by this, Roose had the man's tongue removed so he would spread no tales to Roose's liege lord, Rickard Stark.
-Roose then gave the woman the mill along with a pig, several chicks and a bag of stars every year on the condition that she never reveal to Ramsay the truth about who his father was.Ramsay's mother arrived a dozen years later claiming she needed help in raising Ramsay, who grew up wild and unruly.
+Roose then gave the woman the mill along with a pig, several chicks and a bag of stars every year on the condition that she never reveal to Ramsay the truth about who his father was.Ramsay's mother arrived at the castle years later claiming she needed help in raising Ramsay, who grew up wild and unruly.
 Roose sent Ramsay a servant known as Reek.
 Reek, despite taking constant washes, always smelled bad due to some "unknown birth condition" that caused his skin to reek, thus his nickname.
 Giving him to Ramsay and his mother was actually a cruel jest by Roose, but Ramsay and Reek grew inseparable.
 Roose would later reflect on whether Ramsay had corrupted Reek or whether Reek had corrupted Ramsay, though Reek would follow Ramsay's orders quite faithfully; Ramsay mentioned once that Reek knew better than to deny him.

 Despite Roose's instruction to Ramsay's mother, either she or Reek eventually informed him of his true parentage.
 Roose believes that both Reek and Ramsay's mother were urging Ramsay on, and constantly reminding the increasingly violent bastard of his "rights."